Just-Learning/just-learning.github.io/docs/learn-code/aws-associate-developer.md

 - in one partition, has to be created at table creation
 - **same** partition key + **different** sort key

+> To create one or more local secondary indexes on a table, use the LocalSecondaryIndexes parameter of the CreateTable operation.
+Local secondary indexes on a table are created when the table is created.
+When you delete a table, any local secondary indexes on that table are also deleted. **You can only create one secondary index at a time.**

 ### Streams

 capture modifications of DynamoDB